About

 Photo by Sara Abbaspour

 Kim grew up in New Jersey, where she started writing at the age of seven(ish).
-Her work focuses on marginalized histories, relationships between Africa and its diaspora, and gender and class.
+Her work elevates marginalized stories, with a focus on African American history, slavery, relationships between Africa and its diaspora, and intersections of race, gender, and class.
 Currently in progress is Salt Water Sister, a novel about Ghana and the trans-Atlantic slave trade, which weaves the stories of three young women in the eighteenth century and present day.

-Other honors include writing residencies from the Anderson Center, Hambidge, and Vermont Studio Center, a Kimbilio Fiction Fellowship, and an Illinois Arts Council Fellowship for creative nonfiction.
-Kim also received a Fulbright Fellowship to conduct research about the slave trade in Ghana, where she inadvertently wrote a memoir about her experiences.
+Other honors include fellowship writing residencies from the Anderson Center, Hambidge, and Vermont Studio Center, Kimbilio, and an Illinois Arts Council Fellowship for creative nonfiction.
+Kim also received a Fulbright Fellowship to conduct research for Salt Water Sister in Ghana, where she inadvertently wrote a memoir.

 An avid music lover and dancer, Kim created an online radio show dedicated to Congolese and African pop music.
 She can be found blogging (and singing) there as her alter ego, kimi kimiana.